Eusebius Jelous Nyathi

-Eusebius Jelous Nyathi, (born 2 August 1974), is a Zimbabwean Roman Catholic prelate who is the Bishop of the Roman Catholic Diocese of Gokwe, Zimbabwe since 2023.
+Eusebius Jelous Nyathi (born 2 August 1974) is a Zimbabwean Roman Catholic prelate who is the Bishop of the Roman Catholic Diocese of Gokwe, Zimbabwe since 2023.
 He was appointed bishop by Pope Francis on 23 June 2023.
 He was consecrated and installed there on 23 September 2023.

 Background and education

 He was born on 2 August 1974, at Hwange, Matabeleland North, Diocese of Hwange, Zimbabwe.
-He attended the Dete Minor Seminary at Dete and then entred the Mazowe Preparatory Seminary at Mazowe.
+He attended the Dete Minor Seminary at Dete and then entered the Mazowe Preparatory Seminary at Mazowe.
 He studied at the Chishawasha National Major Seminary, graduating from there with a Diploma in philosophy and a Bachelor of Arts degree in Theology.

 Later from 2011 until 2013 he studied at Diocesan Seminary of Tenerife in Spain, specializing in Theology.

 Priest

 On 17 June 2004, he was ordained a priest of the Roman Catholic Diocese of Hwange.
 He served in that capacity until 23 June 2023.

 As a priest, he served in various roles in different locations including: